-Jones, B.V and Marchesi, J.R (2007) Transposon-aided capture (TRACA) of plasmids resident in the human gut mobile metagenome Nature Methods, 4 (1). pp. 55-61.
+Jones, Brian and Marchesi, J.R.
+(2007) Transposon-aided capture (TRACA) of plasmids resident in the human gut mobile metagenome Nature Methods, 4 (1). pp. 55-61.
 ISSN 1548-7105Full text not available from this repository.

 The bacterial community of the human gut is a complex ecosystem composed of >1,000 species, the majority of which are Gram positive and uncultured.
 To study plasmids resident within this community, we developed a culture-independent transposon aided capture method (TRACA), which does not rely on any plasmid-encoded traits.
 TRACA facilitated acquisition of plasmids from metagenomic DNA extracts, and subsequent maintenance and selection in an Escherichia coli host.
 We confirmed the presence of the transposon in captured plasmids and demonstrate that these plasmids are mainly of a Gram-positive origin.
 Sequencing of plasmids designated pTRACA10 (7 kb) and pTRACA17 (2.7 kb) revealed genes involved in plasmid mobilization and replication.
 From the homologies of these genes we conclude that pTRACA17 originates from a Gram-positive host belonging to the Firmicute division. pTRACA10 had two additional open reading frames with similarity to a conserved hypothetical protein and phosphoesterase or phosphohydrolase enzymes (Clusters of Orthologous Groups number 4186).
 Both plasmids lacked any conventional selectable markers.

 |Faculties:||Faculty of Science and Engineering > School of Pharmacy and Biomolecular Sciences|